Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 It’s helpful to have an extra set of hands available to hold things in place while you screw them in with your power drill.
 Use long screws to mount the backing board to the centerline of the studs as you marked them.

-With the backing board in place, align your hangboard with the outline that you drew on the backing board, and then begin to screw the hangboard into place.
+With the backing board in place, align your hangboard with the outline you drew on the backing board.
+Then begin to screw the hangboard into place.
 Use shorter screws that will not go all the way through the backing board and into the wall itself.

 Most hangboards are made with screw holes already in place.
 It’s best to use every screw hole for safe, solid mounting.
 If the board came with hardware, use it!
 If the board came with instructions for installation, refer to those throughout the process.